BreadchainCoop/breadchain-crowdstaking/README.md

 # Breadchain Crowdstaking

-This is the frontend for interacting with the Breadchain Crowdstaking contract.
+Frontend for interacting with the Breadchain Crowdstaking contract

 ## Running Locally